mbrukman/why-svelte/readme.md

 ### syntax and semantics

-The Svelte language's extensions to HTML, CSS, and JS are all designed to improve the development experience.
+The Svelte language's extensions to HTML, CSS, and JS are all designed in service to the development experience.
-Svelte may have gotten early attention for its performance and small bundles, but the dev team has put more emphasis on
+Svelte initially received a lot of attention for its performance and small bundles, but since v3 the dev team has emphasized Svelte's DX advantages.
-Svelte's DX advantages since v3 was released.
 Here are some of the official examples, which hopefully speak for themselves:

 - [reactive assignments](https://svelte.dev/examples#reactive-assignments)